-I'm seated at a table decorated with metallic-dipped pumpkins, twine-wrapped menus, and earthy centerpieces when Moore makes her way over to say hello.
-Despite her celebrity, speaking with her does not feel any different than catching up with an old friend.
-She is full of relatable anecdotes about the delay of her home remodel, holiday co-hosting plans with her future in-laws, and serious contemplation about the “rollercoaster” that is life.
+I'm meeting Moore to enjoy a Friendsgiving meal hosted by American Express Blue Cash Everyday together.
+We're seated at a table decorated with metallic-dipped pumpkins, twine-wrapped menus, and earthy centerpieces.
+Despite her celebrity, speaking with her feels like catching up with an old friend—she is full of relatable anecdotes about the delay of her home remodel, holiday co-hosting plans with her future in-laws, and the “rollercoaster” that is life.

-The This Is Us star is an open book when it comes to the arduous journey that led her to the grounded place she feels she’s reached now.
-Here’s her take on how the last 18 years of her career has brought her the confidence and security we could all use a little more of.
+The This Is Us star is an open book when it comes to the journey that led her to the grounded place she feels she’s reached.
+Here’s Mandy Moore's take on how her career journey has brought her the confidence and security we could all use a little more of.

-When it comes to her real-life romance, Moore seems to be over the moon about her fiancé and their upcoming nuptials.
-“I want it to feel like an elevated house party,” she says when describing her wedding day.
-“Taylor and I were talking, and I was like I would feel so uncomfortable saying my vows in front of like 100 people.
+When it comes to her real-life romance, Moore is over the moon her upcoming nuptials.
+“I want it to feel like an elevated house party,” she says, describing her wedding day.
+“Taylor and I were talking, and I was like, 'I would feel so uncomfortable saying my vows in front of like 100 people.'
 I just, I wouldn’t have it in me,” she admits.

-Moore hints that she will probably have a small wedding at home, and music will be the center of attention, not her.
+Moore hints she will probably have a small wedding at home, and music will be the center of attention, not her.
 “Music is really important to both of us, so I want there to be a music component to it.
 I want my man to play,” she says with a grin.

 When it comes to hosting large Friendsgiving events with family and friends filtering in and out throughout the day, “there’s nothing a glass of wine can’t fix,” Moore says with a big laugh.
 For her, that glass is probably red and sparkling.
 “I’m really into Lambrusco right now.
 I’m not a wine girl.
 I don’t know anything, but I try to pretend like I’m sophisticated,” she says.